edsu/inkdroid.org/_posts/2018-09-03-humans-in-loops.md

 between people and computer systems, where the automated systems have a social, historical and material dimension that is not simply reducible to the humans that have designed them for a given purpose [@Latour:2005].
-Indeed our purposes and goals, the things that we deign algorithms for, are conditioned and shaped by these non-human agents.
+Indeed our purposes and goals, the things that we design algorithms for, are conditioned and shaped by these non-human agents.
 Algorithms do not operate as agents independent of cultural worlds, but whether they have autonomy or not, they work on us as much as we work on them.